MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-configure-integration-per-legal-entity.md

 ## Enable feature keys in Dynamics 365 Finance

-Conplete the following steps to enable required features.
+Complete the following steps to enable required features.

 1. In Dynamics 365 Finance, go to the **Feature Management** workspace.
 2. In **Feature list**, find and enable the following features: